-tattooedsass asked: Where did you get travelers insurance from and how much did it end up costing?
+tattooedsass said: Where did you get travelers insurance from and how much did it end up costing?
 Would you recommend it for a 6 week trip?
 Also, we are considering kayaking the Milford Sound, would you recommend it?
 Thanks!

 We purchased travelers insurance through World Nomads and paid 520 USD for 12 months.
 Insurance was required for our visa, (though they never checked on it when we arrived), but I would recommend insurance, just for the peace of mind.
 I think you can pay for exactly 6 weeks too.

 Kayaking in the Milford Sound was amazing.
 We did the Stirling Sunriser with Rosco’s Milford Kayaks.
 The price is a bit steep (175 USD), but the views are incredible, the tour consisted of just us, another couple and the guide so it was pretty personal, and we got to kayak under a 150m waterfall!
 It was definitely one of the highlights of our trip.
 Happy traveling!

 Z is for zine making.

 This is the last letter in our WWOOFing alphabet!
 We’re planning next to put the alphabet in a book with stories from our experiences working on farms in NZ.

 Leaving New Zealand.
 We’ll be back for sure!

 This is the 25th letter in our WWOOFing alphabet.